Select Page

 Pseudo SARS-CoV-2 is safe to use with no risk of infection.
 These pseudoviruses are BSL-1 baculoviruses pseudotyped with Spike (S) proteins.
 This means that biologists and drug discovery teams can work on COVID-19 projects outside of BSL-3 facilities with standard safety procedures.
 Baculovirus production in Sf9 cells is cost effective with low batch-to-batch variability.

-Five versions of Pseudo SARS-CoV-2 are available.
+Three versions of Pseudo SARS-CoV-2 are available.
 One (#C1110G) carries the Spike protein originally sequenced from isolates obtained in Wuhan, and another (#C1120G) carries D614G Spike (Korber et.al.
-2020).
-Products #C1121G and #C1122G carry Spike proteins with D614G, E484K, N501Y, and either K417N or K417T mutations respectively.
-Finally, #C1123G carries the spike protein found in the Delta Variant, or B.1.617.2.
+2020). #C1123G carries the spike protein found in the Delta Variant, or B.1.617.2.
 These constructs have been sequence verified and tested in A549 cells.
 Pseudovirus affinity for the host receptor ACE2 was confirmed using absorption experiments on A549 cells expressing different amounts of ACE2.
 Further validation in other cell types is ongoing.

 As SARS-CoV-2 evolves, researchers are working to understand how Spike mutations affect transmission and their potential effect on the efficacy of blocking antibodies.
 New pseudoviruses reflecting emerging mutations and variants are continually in development, we would love to hear what versions would be useful to you!
 Let us know at info@montanamolecular.com.